microsoft/Azure-Analytics-and-AI-Engagement/fintaxdemo/Readme-shell.md

 	```
 	![Run the Powershell Script.](media/qna_logicapp-1.png)

-5. You will have to complete the 'az login' and 'device login' authentication by following the steps 7 to 18 of [Task 4](#task-4-run-the-cloud-shell-to-provision-the-demo-resources).
+5. You will have to complete the 'az login' and 'device login' authentication by following the steps 7 to 18 of [Task 4](#task-4-run-the-cloud-shell-to-provision-the-demo-resources) and may be prompted to select your subscription if you have multiple subscriptions.

 6. After the subscript is completed, **open** a new tab on your browser and **launch** [qnamaker.ai](https://www.qnamaker.ai/) as below